 7 Steps to Become a Professional Truck Driver

-If you want to know how to become a truck driver, you’ve come to the right place.
-Here is everything you need to know to get started on a career as a professional truck driver.
+If you’re interested in becoming a truck driver and want to know where to begin, you’re in the right place.
+Here is a guide to what you need to know to start your journey as a professional truck driver.

 What does a truck driver do?

-Driving a truck professionally involves more than just driving safely, however.
-Some of the core responsibilities include:
+Driving a truck professionally involves core responsibilities that include:

 - Loading and unloading cargo